 The shared core

 Everything useful — the activity state machine, the file watcher, session caching, cost estimation, configuration — lives in one place (internal/core).
-The three interfaces (TUI, GUI, API) and the maintenance subcommands (prune, compact, limits) all import it, so there’s no behavioral drift between them.
+The three interfaces (TUI, GUI, API) and the maintenance subcommands (prune, compact, search, limits) all import it, so there’s no behavioral drift between them.

 Activity inference